📸 Image coming soon for Gulab Jamun

 2 servings

-• 2 tablespoons Atta (whole wheat flour) (for binding)
+• 2 tbsp Atta (whole wheat flour) (instead of maida)

 Instructions